 Blues, Berries, & Jam

-14th Annual Blues, Berries, and Jam, a free lunchtime concert series on The New Haven Green grows from five weeks to eight weeks this summer!
-The concerts are Wednesdays from noon until 1:30pm, and concerts coincide with the Downtown Farmers' Market.
-The public is invited to bring their lunch and enjoy the music with tables and chairs provided or bring a blanket and have a picnic.
+The public is invited to bring their lunch and enjoy the music, with tables and chairs provided, or bring a blanket and have a picnic.

-July 30 – The Mojo Boys, featuring veteran Connecticut musician Tom Knapp with soulful vocals, a serious blues harp, and a rippin’ saxophone.
-The Mojo Boys songs range from up-tempo jump blues to slow, sexy ballads and jazz inspired instrumentals.
-This is the Mojo Boys fourth Blues, Berries, and Jam appearance.
+August 12 – The Mojo Boys, featuring veteran Connecticut musicians Tom Knapp and Steve Plaziak with soulful vocals, a serious blues harp, and a rippin’ saxophone.
+The Mojo Boys songs range from up-tempo jump blues to slow, sultry ballads and jazz inspired instrumentals.

-August 6 – Bluzberry Pi returns for their eleventh consecutive BBJ, a high-energy band with strong male and female vocals that capture the raw intensity of roots rock and fuses it with blues and infectious rhythms guaranteed to get your feet tapping.
+August 19 – Bluzberry Pi returns for their 12th consecutive BB&J, a high-energy band with strong male and female vocals that capture the raw intensity of roots rock and fuses it with blues and infectious rhythms guaranteed to get your feet tapping.
 Bluzberry Pi’s set list is a mix of traditional blues, contemporary blues, and rhythm & blues classics.
 Their repertoire includes songs that date back to the Mississippi Delta in the days of Robert Johnson and Son House, and songs as contemporary as the music on the band’s original CD “Search for Something Sweet.”

-August 20 – The Langley Brothers Project – Jerry Langley is back for his eighth Blues, Berries, and Jam appearance.
-For decades combinations of musical Langley family members have entertained CT.
+August 26 – The Langley Brothers Project – Jerry Langley is back for his 9th Blues, Berries, & Jam appearance.
+For over three decades combinations of musical Langley family members have entertained CT.
 The current six piece band has one of the funkiest rhythm sections in the business.
 Their funk, Motown, R&B and blues have people on their feet and dancing from their first song to last.